Mount Sinai Hospital (Manhattan): Change to The Mount Sinai Hospital

-More and more, the Jews' Hospital was finding itself an integral part of the general community.
+More and more, the Jews' Hospital was finding itself an integral part of the general community, and the experiences during the Civil War convinced the hospital to adopt a more secular outlook.
 In 1866, to reflect this new-found role, it changed its name to Mount Sinai Hospital.
-In 1872, the hospital moved uptown to the east side of Lexington Avenue between East 66th and 67th streets.
+This again helped in community relations, as by accepting everyone as patients it helped undermine the stereotype that Jews only cared about taking care of their own people.
+Becoming non-sectarian also qualified the hospital to receive public fundings.